Environmental policy of the first Trump administration: Clean Water Rule

 Soon after taking office, on February 28, 2017, President Trump signed an executive order to allow the EPA administrator to revise or rescind the Obama era Clean Water Rule, also referred to as Waters of the United States (WOTUS).
 The executive order cited a need to pursue "economic growth" and to avoid "regulatory uncertainty."

-Research cited by the EPA shows that one in three Americans get their water from public drinking water systems which are partly sourced from streams protected by the Clean Water Rule.
+Research cited by the EPA shows that one in every three Americans gets water from public drinking water systems which are partly sourced from streams protected by the Clean Water Rule.
 These streams may be in danger of pollution by industrial and agricultural waste, sewage, radioactive materials and a large number of other pollutants now covered by the Clean Water Rule.
 The Audubon Society has expressed concerns about a repeal of the Rule: "the Trump administration's intent is clear: to reverse Obama-era environmental protections no matter what, even if they have been effective at protecting avian and human life."
 On September 12, 2019, the Trump administration repealed the Clean Water Rule.

 In August 2021 a federal judge nullified the Trump rule regarding the scope of waterways under federal protection which had significantly cut back on the range of waterways under federal supervision leaving vast areas vulnerable to potential pollution and degradation.
 The judge concluded that Trump officials were guilty of "serious errors" when putting the rule together and the Trump-era provisions that were put in place could culminate in "serious environmental harm."

 In November 2021 the Army Corps of Engineers and the EPA announced that they would undo the Trump administration water regulations.
 The EPA said the new wording would be "updated to reflect consideration of Supreme Court decisions."